 VMAT / RapidArc

 This performs a VMAT/RapidArc testing by taking areas of interest defined by the RTPLAN and dividing the value of each pixel in the MLC image by a corresponding OPEN image.
-The average of those ratios is reported as the R corr value.
+The mean of those ratios is reported as the R corr value.

 Areas Of Interest)